.

 "I do!
 I just went to work with her today--I'm going to run the Music Institute."

-"Angelique," one of the other women spoke, "I did see her sitting with Raven during the Performance tonight."
+“Venivica,” one of the other women spoke, “I did see her sitting with Raven during the Performance tonight.”

-Doremi realized this woman had been one of the two she'd seen in the garden keeping an eye on the crowd.
+Doremi then realized this woman had been one of the two she’d seen in the garden keeping an eye on the crowd.

-Angelique paused, relaxing slightly.
-"You're Doremi Bender, then?
-The one I left letters for in Avalon?"
-Her tone was still hostile, albeit a shade less hostile than it had started out.
+Her tone was still hostile, albeit a shade less vitriolic than it had started out.

-"I don't know who left the letter I received, but yes--I'm that Doremi!
-Now would you call the dog off?!"
+“I don’t know who left the letter I received, but yes--I’m that Doremi.
+Now would you call the dog off?!”

-"Raven told me to stay in her apartments, and she also told me I had the run of the Inn, so I was just having a look around, is all.
-I'm not a spy for anyone," Doremi insisted.
+“Raven told me to stay in her apartments, and she also told me I had the run of the Inn so I was just having a look around, is all.
+I’m not a spy for anyone,” Doremi insisted.

-Angelique was still suspicious.
-"No one stays in Raven's apartments.
-Why would she let you stay there when there are over a thousand rooms here at the Inn for you?"
+“No one stays in Raven’s apartments.
+Why would she let you stay there when there are over a thousand rooms here at the Inn for you?”

-"How about because the Music Room is next to it?!"
+“Perhaps because the Music Room is next to it?!”

 "I don't think Raven would like that very much," Doremi spat back.

-Angelique paused for a moment.
-"Soleil--fetch Morgaine," she ordered.
+Venivica paused for a moment.

-An uneasy clam settled in the chamber and nothing more was said for several minutes until Soleil and Morgaine entered the Scriptorium.
+An uneasy calm settled in the chamber and nothing more was said for several minutes until Soleil and Morgaine entered the Scriptorium.
 Morgaine paused in the doorway and looked over to the knot of people gathered at the other end of the chamber.

 "What's up?" she said.

-Angelique looked over to her.
-"This woman claims Raven has hired her.
-We found her poking around down in the storage room."
+Venivica looked over to her.
+“This woman claims Raven has hired her.
+We found her poking around down in the storage room.”

 "Yeah, Raven hired her," Morgaine answered.